dreamquality/postman-openapi-schema-validator/readme.md

 ---

-### What's New in Version 1.1.0
+### What's New in Version 1.1.1

-- Added support for using the utility as a library.
+- Added a percentage-based schema coverage report.
-- Improved modularity and testability.
+- Enhanced CLI error handling and user feedback.
-- Updated CLI for easier usage.
+- Improved library usage example with detailed options.
-- Enhanced documentation and examples.
+- Bug fixes and performance optimizations.